 This story is written not for children, but for prospective and practicing teachers.
 It takes the child’s point of view about patterns and presents the adventure in an amusing manner that will draw in adults who may have some anxiety regarding mathematics.

 What do we mean by pattern?
 Can young children engage in algebraic thinking to understand patterns?
 How should we help young children to think about and understand patterns?

 Patterns have long been a part of preschool curricula.
 But, what is a pattern?
 How do we go beyond simple ABAB patterns?
 And how do we keep children engaged?
 Georgia takes on these issues, with the help of little Aline.

 This is the story of how Teachers Steph and Maria found out what children notice about patterns and why that matters.

-A brief account of formative assessment approaches that help you learn what young children know about operations.
+A brief account of formative assessment approaches that can help you identify what young children know about patterns.